settlemint/docs/README.md

 bun run dev
 ```

 This starts the development server with hot-reload enabled.
+Navigate to
+/documentation

 ### Build